chienkira/blog/content/posts/tự-tạo-chương-trình-CLI-của-chính-mình-không-đụng-hàng.md

 ---
-title: "Tự Tạo Chương Trình CLI Của Chính Mình Không Đụng Hàng"
+title: "Make your own CLI program with Python"
 date: 2019-03-13T23:04:57+09:00
 draft: no
 tags: [cli, python]